Azven2/Calendar.Tools.Excel/README.md

 # Calendar.Tools.Excel
 A number of Excel tools for planning and meetings:

-- YearCalendar: A year planner on a page (A3 and A4 version);
+- YearCalendar: A year planner on a page (A3 and A4 versions);

 - MonthCalendar: A month on a page planner (A4 portrait, A3 portrait and A3 landscape versions);